 Second-Degree Assault Penalties in Maryland

-Individuals convicted of second-degree assault they face up to 10 years in jail.
+Individuals convicted of second-degree assault may face up to 10 years in jail.
 In addition to a possible sentence of ten years in jail, the maximum fine for second-degree assault in Maryland is $2,500.
 Second-degree assault penalties vary depending on the case, the judge and the states attorney’s recommendation.
 Our Maryland second-degree assault lawyers have the experience necessary to gauge the sentence an individual is facing based on the specifics of the case.
 We also are well positioned to negotiate with prosecutors and fight for fair sentences in court.

 Second-degree assault is almost always classified as a misdemeanor.
 In Maryland, second-degree assault is typically classified as a misdemeanor.
 Misdemeanor second-degree assault carries the penalties listed above.